codurance/site/_posts/2014-12-06-life-as-an-apprentice.md

 ![](http://www.jeffgothelf.com/blog/wp-content/uploads/2011/07/Daniel-Larusso-Ralph-Macchio.jpg)

-The concepts we are trying to learn, are arguably, quite basic and easy to understand.
+The concepts we are trying to learn are arguably, quite basic and easy to understand.
 But they do not always translate seamlessly when it comes to implementation.

 Sandro will regularly review our code and critique it.
 I’ll delete the code and start again.
 I’ll get a bit further, reach a wall.
 Delete and start a again.

 Each week, I seem to develop, as if on queue, what Sandro calls a new ‘obsession’.
 The first time I ran into trouble with a particular coding exercise was because I was passing primitives into parameters.
 The next time I went to the opposite extreme and went on what can only be described as a class extraction rampage, morphing my code base into something that became simply unmanageable.

 At first deleting the code and starting again was more than a little discouraging.
-But over time, and thanks to the repetitive nature of the process, i began to emotionally detach myself from the code.
-When that happened the concepts began to sink in faster.
+But over time, thanks to the repetitive nature of the learning process, I began to emotionally detach myself from the code.
+Once this happened, the concepts began to sink in faster.

 ### It’s not just about writing code

 Throughout the last three months, Amir and I have certainly had our heads down (or up towards the ceiling in despair when certain tests just won’t pass).
 It been enjoyable, often stressful, but above all, kind of enlightening, particular when I look back on where I was when I started.

-Whilst writing code is cetainly a big part of what I do and will continue do in the future, at Codurance it’s not all about 0’s and 1’s.
+Whilst writing code is certainly a big part of what I do and will continue do in the future, at Codurance it’s not all about 0’s and 1’s.
 It’s a small but perfectly apt company, but it means Amir and I will need to do more than just write code once we graduate from our apprenticeship.
 Over the coming months our focus will shift to software design and developing  the soft skills required to work effectively with clients (determining what they want, capturing requirements and so on).

 What I hope ultimately, is that this apprenticeship and the professional career that follows will enable me to become what is sometimes called a ‘specialist generalist’ - the ability to do lots of things to a very high standard.